 From experiencing vibrant nightlife or witnessing the iconic Mardi Gras festival to enjoying a relaxing time in City Park and visiting zoos, aquariums, or art galleries; New Orleans has something to offer to each of its visitors.

 Therefore, without any further ado, let us hop into our list of exciting things.

 Your visit to New Orleans is incomplete without visiting the heart of the French city, the French Quarter (called the Vieux Carré in French).

 This neighborhood is a sight for sour eyes because of the colorful houses with balconies lined with hanging plants.
-Out of all the things to do in New Orleans, visiting the French Quarter is something you would not want to miss.
+Out of all, visiting the French Quarter is something you would not want to miss.

 Get to know more about the city’s oldest neighborhood by being a part of the walking tour of the French Quarter.

 One of the main attractions of the French Quarter is Jackson Square.
 A popular venue for public events and photo sessions, Jackson Square has retained its original Parisian landscape design and is often filled with visitors who just stroll around the square, watch street performances, or just sit in the shade for a relaxing evening.